-How Does A Houston Railroad and Train Accident Lawyer Prove Fault?
+How Does A Houston Railroad Accident Lawyer Prove Fault?

 The railroad company will inevitably blame the injured worker for the accident.
 They will immediately begin their own investigation to find fault in something that you did or did not do.
 You need a Houston Railroad Accident Lawyer at Molina Law Firm to begin your own investigation as soon as possible.

 The fault for an accident can get legally complicated.
 Rick Molina is a Houston Railroad Accident Lawyer with experience in navigating the complexities of railroad and train accidents to maximize compensation for injured victims.
 In Texas, fault is determined on percentage basis.
 For example, if a jury determines the other side is 70% responsible for an accident, but you are determined 30% at fault, then your award may get reduced by the percentage of your responsibility.
 More importantly, if you are found to be more than 50% responsible for an accident, then you may get zero (0) compensation.
 This video will help you understand how fault is determined in a Houston Railroad or Train Accident.

 What makes us different?

 The Molina Law Firm has been representing RailRoad and Train accident victims for over 20 years, helping them navigate the sometimes complex legal fight against insurance carriers.
 Remember that when you retain Attorney Rick Molina, you pay nothing upfront and we only collect a percentage of the compensation you receive when we have won your case.
 Don’t go against the insurance carriers alone.
 Attorney Rick Molina will aggressively represent you and fight on your behalf.
 We have the knowledge, resources, and experience to get you all the compensation you deserve for your loss, pain, and suffering.

 No Win, No Fee